Updated: Feb 1

 One Universal Creator God, the Name is Truth, Creative Being personified, no fear, no hatred, image of the Undying, beyond birth, self-existent, by Guru’s Grace.
 Chant and meditate!
 True in the primal beginning, True throughout the ages, True here and now, O Nanak, forever and ever True.

-If you're interested in exploring sound and mantra Book online we currently have Special offer on our 1 to 1 Private sessions.
+If you're interested in exploring sound and mantra Book-online we currently have a Special offer on our 1-to-1 Private sessions.